gregora/Bezier-Curves/README.md

 Everything you need is in `bezier.cpp` and `bezier.h` files.

-In `bezier.cpp` is a single function that return an array of vertices (with a given resolution) so you can render your bezeier curve.
+In `bezier.cpp` is a single function that returns an array of vertices (with a given resolution), so you can render your bezeier curve.

 The array looks like this: